 Why is Positive Parenting Needed?

-Positive parenting has received some criticism, with few parents considering it an approach that is too ‘soft’ when disciplining the children.
+Positive parenting has received some criticism, with few parents considering it an approach that is too ‘soft’ when disciplining children.
 However, psychology research suggests that positive parenting is highly beneficial for children to learn good behaviors that last with them through adulthood.

 Here are a few of the effects that positive parenting can have on children: